unicef/iogt/README.md

 ## Technical Report

-## Hide View Live button from admin panel
+## Hiding View Live button from admin panel
 If you want to hide view live and preview button from admin panel then do the following steps

 1. Inherit class from DisplayViewLiveOnAdminMixin `home.models`